Welcome to Product Support, a series devoted to helping you get the most out of your stuff.

 Fortunately, Google is smart enough to remember, and it can be trained to forget.
 Whether you're using Google Search in Chrome, or another web browser like Safari or Firefox, here's how you can delete mistakes as well as disable its auto-fill feature entirely.

-Delete a single auto-fill prediction in Chrome:
+Delete a single auto-fill suggestion in Chrome:

 • Start typing the mistaken web address.